 Each entry includes the title, publisher, and annotation.
 The annotations vary greatly in length from a few lines to a column or more.
 Some entries are individual programs while others are a series of programs.
 The Snooper Troops programs are found under one entry.
-The entries may have one or more of the following items also: author, series, grade or course, support material, unique features, hours of material, management system, teacher memory needed, modifiable, compatibility, review sources, additional hardware and comments.
-Publishers were surveyed as to the compatibility of their programs with Apple 11e computers and this is listed.
+The entries may have one or more of the following items also: author, series, grade or course, support material, unique features, hours of material, management system, teacher modifiable, memory needed, review sources, compatibility, additional hardware and comments.
+Publishers surveyed as to the compatibility of their programs with Apple 11e computers and this is listed.